 - Display in the Clustered Bar 2-D chart type.

 - Show Sales Month on the category axis and Total Sales on the value axis.

-Select the Data Label subtab, select Show Data Label and then select Edit Data Labels.
-Designer displays the Data Label Editor dialog box.
-You can see there are three data labels which represent the category ranges, the summary field name, and the values of the summary field respectively by default.
-Select OK to go back to the Format Category (X) Axis dialog box.
+Select the Data Label sub tab, select the Show Data Label option and then select the Edit Data Labels button to display the Data Label Editor.
+You can see there are three data labels which represent the category ranges, the summary field names and values respectively by default.
+Select OK.

 Select value and percent from the Data Label Type drop-down list.
 Select OK.
-Select the View tab to preview the chart again.
-Designer divides the category values into two range groups with different background colors.
-In each range group, the data labels display the year information and the total sales of each year, and the percentage of the total sales each year occupies.
+Select the View tab to preview the chart.
+The category values are now divided into two range groups with different background colors.
+In each range group, the data labels display the year information and the total sales of each year as well as the percentage of the total sales each year occupies.

-Select Category in the Iterated By box and select OK.
+Select the Category option in the Iterated By box and select OK.

-Select OK in the Data Label Editor and Format Category (X) Axis dialog boxes respectively to close them and apply the settings.Resize the chart and preview it again.
-Designer displays the border of the data label areas and the data labels now show the total sales of each month and the percentage each month occupies.
-You can put the mouse over the data labels when they cannot completely display to get the full text.
+select OK in the Data Label Editor and Format Category (X) Axis dialog respectively to close them and apply the settings.Resize the chart and preview it again.
+The border of the data label areas is displayed and the data labels now show the total sales of each month and the percentage each month occupies.
+You can put the mouse over the data labels when they cannot be completely displayed to get the full text.

 Previous Topic Next Topic